In China, US tech firms turn to domestic rivals for survival

 In a letter to China’s Central Leading Group for Cyberspace Affairs, chaired by President Xi Jinping, a group of U.S. business associations called for “urgent discussions” with China on worries that new government proposals are “discriminatory”, require disclosure of sensitive information, and could isolate China’s tech sector.

-If the proposals are adopted, they will likely accelerate moves by U.S. companies to form partnerships with domestic firms in an effort to localize their operations.
+If the proposals are adopted, they will likely accelerate moves by U.S. companies to form partnerships with domestic firms in an effort to localise their operations.

-Some of America’s biggest enterprise tech firms have already adopted this strategy, including IBM Corp (IBM.N), Intel (INTC.O), Dell Inc [DI.UL], Cisco Systems Inc (CSCO.O), Hewlett-Packard Co (HPQ.N) and Juniper Networks Inc (JNPR.N).
+Some of America’s biggest enterprise tech firms have already adopted this strategy, including IBM Corp, Intel , Dell Inc, Cisco Systems Inc, Hewlett-Packard Co and Juniper Networks Inc.

 “In this particular market it’s becoming more and more apparent that the partnering mechanism is the right way to go,” said Marius Haas, Dell’s president of enterprise solutions, in an interview with Reuters in Beijing.